defano/wyldcard/README.md

 ### Operators

-An operator is an expression that takes one (unary) or two (binary) values, applies some _operation_ to them, and yields a new value.
+An operator is an expression that takes one or two values (_operands_), applies some _operation_ to them, and yields a new value.
 HyperTalk supports a standard suite of mathematical, logical and string operators:

 |Precedence  | Operator        | Description
 |------------| ----------------|-------------